 Advocacy to Promote and Protect Naturopathic Medicine

-The WANP works tirelessly to promote and protect the practice of Naturopathic Medicine in Olympia so that you can maintain and increase your scope of practice, enjoy greater awareness of your profession, and get full and fair reimbursement for your work.
+The WANP works tirelessly in Olympia to promote and protect the practice of Naturopathic Medicine by Naturopathic Physicians so that our members can maintain and increase their scope of practice, enjoy greater awareness of the naturopathic physician profession, and get full and fair reimbursement for our work.

 WANP's Legislative Priorities

-3. Monitor bills and testify on legislative efforts that would impact the practice of naturopathic medicine.
+3. Monitor bills and testify on legislative efforts that would impact the practice of naturopathic physicians.

 Here’s how you can Take Action Today to support our efforts: